lsst/ctn-003/index.md

 We conducted a series of measurements to assess the Mean Path Delay for 1000 iterations using `readPtpDiag.sh`, employing three distinct configurations:

-- **Moxa as Boundary Clock:** In this configuration, the Moxa serves as the primary clock source.
+- **Moxa as Boundary Clock (v2 E2E BC):** In this configuration, the Moxa serves as the primary clock source.
-- **Moxa as Transparent Clock:** In this configuration, the Moxa functions as a transparent clock, facilitating the conversion between 100Mbps and 1Gbps.
+- **Moxa as Transparent Clock (v2 E2E 2-Step TC):** In this configuration, the Moxa functions as a transparent clock, facilitating the conversion between 100Mbps and 1Gbps.
-- **Leaf Switch as Boundary Clock:** In this configuration, the Leaf Switch assumes the role of the boundary clock.
+- **Leaf Switch as Boundary Clock (Disable IEEE 1588 PTP on the MOXA):** In this configuration, the Leaf Switch assumes the role of the boundary clock.

 ![Mean Path Delay](meanpathdelay.png)